-Kansas City Ballet Music Director Ramona Pansegrau comes to Kansas City via the Boston and Tulsa ballet companies, where she held the positions of principal pianist, solo pianist, music director, and conductor respectively.
+Kansas City Ballet Music Director Ramona Pansegrau came to Kansas City via the Boston and Tulsa ballet companies, where she held the positions of principal pianist, solo pianist, music director, and conductor.

-As conductor, Pansegrau conducted the premiere of the Tulsa Symphony Orchestra in Tulsa, Oklahoma, with full-length Sleeping Beauty, starring Italian ballerina Viviana Durante.
+As conductor, Pansegrau conducted the premiere of the Tulsa Symphony Orchestra’s full-length Sleeping Beauty, starring Italian ballerina Viviana Durante.
 Her performances were hailed as “giving life to the music and energizing the dancers.”
-Conducting for the Ballet Across America Festival, The Washington Post stated, “There is a delicious tension between the outpouring of the strings conducted by Pansegrau and the hushed gravity of the strings.”
-The Kansas City Star said Miss Pansegrau’s Mahler 5 was conducted with “heartrending sensitivity.”
-Miss Pansegrau’s other ongoing engagements include Music Director for the Ballet School at Jacob’s Pillow, where she just completed her 14th season, Music Director for the USA International Ballet Competitions, and most recently she was appointed Music Director for the National Choreographic Intensive.
+Conducting for the Ballet Across America Festival, The Washington Post stated, “There is a delicious tension between the outpouring of the strings conducted by Pansegrau and the hushed anxiety of the dancing.”
+The Kansas City Star said Miss Pansegrau’s Symphony Number 5 by Gustav Mahler was conducted with “heartrending sensitivity.”
+Miss Pansegrau’s other ongoing engagements include Music Director and Conductor for the USA International Ballet Competition since 1990, and guest conductor for Orlando Ballet.